sithmel/Do-androids-dream-of-electric-duck/README.md

 ---
 ![A book](./imgs/book.jpg "A book")

+Note:
-Note: Welcome to my session,
+Welcome to my session,

-has anybody here ever watched "Blade Runner" or read "Do androids dream of electric sheep?" please raise your hands.
+Has anybody here ever watched "Blade Runner" or read "Do androids dream of electric sheep?" please raise your hands.